Updates as of May 6, 2020

 Read further about our AFAC client policies.

 View a sample menu of food families receive from AFAC.
-Please be sure to bring your own reusable grocery bags.
+Please be sure to bring your own reusable grocery bags and masks to wear.

 For seniors and people with disabilities, please call Aging & Disability Services Division (2100 Washington Blvd, 4th floor) at 703-228-1700.
 The elderly and chronically ill should call this number to inquire about home delivery.